Mair-E/Milestone-Project-1/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 # Overall goal:
-Build a website for a come to you car wash and vallet company.
+Build a website to promote a car wash company.

 ## External user’s goal:
-Site users are customers who are looking to get their car washed and inside valleted.
-They want to know about services and prices and if this company is suitable for their location.
+Site users are customers who are looking to get their car washed.
+They want to know about services offered and how to book.

 ## Site owner's goal:
 The company is interested in attracting new customers in order to make sales.